 While you may have some shortterm protection after recovering from COVID-19, we don’t know how long this protection lasts.
 Vaccination is the best protection.
 People who get COVID-19 can have serious illnesses, and some have debilitating symptoms that persist for months.

 The most common side effects from this vaccine have included fatigue, muscle pains, joint pains, fever, headaches, pain and redness at the vaccination site, occur within the first 3 days of vaccination, and resolve within 1–3 days of onset.
 These symptoms are more common after the second dose of the vaccine and the majority of side effects are mild.
 Side effects are signs that the vaccine is working to build immunity.

 Who can get the vaccine?

 The vaccine is one of the most important ways to end the pandemic.
-But supplies are limited.

-When it's your turn, step up for your health, the health of your loved ones, and of your community.
+Step up for your health, the health of your loved ones, and of your community.

 Where can I get the vaccine?

 Many people will receive the vaccine by making an appointment at one of the high-volume sites that the City and local healthcare providers are currently setting up.
 The vaccine will also be provided through select community clinics and pharmacies as well as neighborhood vaccine access sites.
 Learn more at sf.gov/getvaccinated.

 "I got my COVID vaccine and my COVID test because I understand the importance of why we need to keep our elders safe." — Lifelong Lakeview resident EJ Jones

 Together we heal is a partnership between MegaBlack SF, San Francisco African American Arts and Cultural District, San Francisco Black Wall Street, and the San Francisco Covid Command Center.